Simone Gbagbo: Political activity since 2008

 In September 2008, Gbagbo engaged in a two-week tour of the central part of the country, concluding the tour on 14 September in the city of Bouaké.
 She rallied support for her husband's candidacy in the forthcoming presidential election during this tour and urged participation in the voter identification process.

 In the 2010–2011 Ivorian crisis, Laurent Gbagbo and Alassane Ouattara disputed the results of the 2010 presidential election.
 The crisis ended with the arrest of Laurent and Simone Gbagbo by pro-Ouattara forces on 11 April 2011.
 Simone Gbagbo was subsequently held under house arrest.

 On 22 November 2012, a warrant was unsealed by the International Criminal Court (ICC) for Simone Gbagbo's arrest for crimes against humanity.
 The Court alleged that as a member of her husband's inner circle, she "played a central role in post-election violence".
 Amnesty International called on the Ivorian government to immediately transfer her to the custody of the ICC.
 The government refused to do so, and Gbagbo was judged by an Ivorian court.

 On 10 March 2015, Simone Gbagbo was sentenced to 20 years in jail for crimes against humanity.
 Two years later, in March 2017, she was acquitted by Ivorian court of war crimes and crimes against humanity charges, connected to her role in the 2011 political violence.
-She was pardoned under an amnesty by Ivorien President Alassane Ouattara on 7 August 2018 after serving 3 of her 20-year sentence.
+She was pardoned under an amnesty by Ivorian President Alassane Ouattara on 7 August 2018 after serving 3 of her 20-year sentence.
 The amnesty was a general one and included other members of her party.

+On November 30, 2024, she was designated as the candidate of her party, the Movement of Capable Generations (MGC), for the nomination for the 2025 presidential election.